 Step 3: Use your right index finger to take small pieces from the first section of your hair and crossing it over to the middle section.

 Step 4: Take the middle section and incorporate that part of hair with the first section, as the small pieces of hair from the first section had already been crossed over to the middle section.

 Step 5: Again, in this step use your left index finger to take small pieces from the third section of your hair (which is the outer part) and crossing them over to the middle section.

 Step 6: The middle hair section will then be joined together with the third section leaving the small pieces of hair in the middle.

-Step 7: Repeat Step 3, 4, 5 and 6 until you reach at the bottom of your fishtail braid.
+Step 7: Repeat Steps 3, 4, 5, and 6 until you reach the bottom of your fishtail braid.

 Step 8: Take a small hair elastic to tie and secure your hair.